-We are aware of the fact that dental care is important for each one of us but what about babies?
+We are aware of the fact that regular visits to a dentist for family dentistry services are important for each one of us.
+But what about babies?
 How do you care for baby teeth?
 They are already inside the child’s jaw at the time of birth and dentists are of the opinion that gum and teeth care should start even before the first baby tooth comes in.
 Baby teeth can help hold the spaces open for the adult teeth to come in, they can form the shape of the child’s face and make it easier for them to eat, chew and talk.
 Let’s see how you can maintain oral hygiene in babies, if yo want more tips after reading, visit the Dentist in Westminster website.

 How many teeth do babies have and when?